Mohawk River: Flooding and discharge

 The Mohawk River also saw significant flooding during the weeks between August 21, 2011, and September 5, 2011, due to torrential rains experienced from Hurricane Irene and Tropical Storm Lee.
 Many of the Mohawk Barge Canal locks sustained major damage, especially near Waterford and Rotterdam Junction.

 Another major flood was on June 28, 2013.
 It was caused by heavy rain that had fallen in the region for weeks.
 On the night of June 27, 2013, the Jordanville area reported that 4 inches of rain fell in one hour.
 The next day, the Mohawk River flooded the valley, residents were stranded and without power for about a week.
 There was considerable damage everywhere, especially Mohawk and Fort Plain.

 On July 3, 1985, Congress approved a project at Amsterdam for work to be done on the Mohawk River and South Chuctanunda Creek.
-South Chuctanunda Creek was cleared at the upstream end of the project for approximately 950 ft.
-New flood walls were installed along the right bank of South Chuctanunda Creek and the Mohawk River.
-A new wing wall was installed on the left bank of South Chuctanunda Creek at the upstream end of the New York Central Railroad Bridge.
-The South Chuctanunda was realigned and reshaped for approximately 1056 ft and riprap was added where needed.
-The existing channel of the South Chuctanunda was slightly reshaped downstream of the Florida Avenue bridge.
+The creek was cleared at the upstream end of the project for approximately 950 ft.
+New flood walls were installed along the right bank of the creek and the Mohawk River.
+A new wing wall was installed on the left bank of the creek at the upstream end of the New York Central Railroad Bridge.
+The creek was realigned and reshaped for approximately 1056 ft and riprap was added where needed.
+The existing channel of the creek was slightly reshaped downstream of the Florida Avenue bridge.
 Construction plans for the project were issued on November 15, 1962.
 Construction work began on February 25, 1963, with construction being completed on June 4, 1965.
-The flood walls protect the city of Amsterdam from floods of 122500 cuft/s from the Mohawk River and floods of 3400 cuft/s from South Chuctanunda Creek.
+The flood walls protect the city of Amsterdam from floods of 122500 cuft/s from the Mohawk River and floods of 3400 cuft/s from the creek.
 The floodwalls were able to prevent $13.6 million in damages from tropical storms Lee and Irene.
-In July 2012, governor Cuomo announced a project to improve the flood walls on South Chuctanunda Creek and Mohawk River.
+In July 2012, governor Cuomo announced a project to improve the flood walls on the creek and Mohawk River.
 The floodwalls and river banks were repaired at a cost of $164,248.